-Ask your current doctor to become eligible to prescribe buprenorphine:
+Ask your current doctor (or NP and PA) to become eligible to prescribe buprenorphine:

-Once you have made the decision to talk with a doctor about buprenorphine treatment, you will find not all doctors can prescribe it.
-In fact only about 23,686 of the 800,000 US physicians (2.9%) have the necessary credentials to prescribe buprenorphine for addiction.
+Once you have made the decision to talk with a provider about buprenorphine treatment, you will find not all providers can prescribe it.
+In fact only about 35,064 of the 800,000 US physicians (3%) have the necessary credentials to prescribe buprenorphine for addiction.
 In addition, those who can prescribe have further limits on how many patients they can treat.
-To become certified doctors must take an 8 hour course and file a request.
+To become certified providers must take an 8 hour course and file a request.
 This can be done online.
+See Physician Training Link You can ask your current doctor to become certified.
+Nurse Practitioners and Physician assistants can now become certified as well (where not prohibited by state law). -more-

 To find a physician already certified near you, the government maintains a list online.
-SAMHSA has a list of certified doctors who have opted to be listed publically.
-Unfortunately, not all doctors choose to be listed and about half of the doctors who are listed are not accepting new patients http://buprenorphine.samhsa.gov/bwns_locator/index.html
+SAMHSA has a list of certified doctors who have opted to be listed publicly.
+Unfortunately, not all doctors choose to be listed and about half of the doctors who are listed are not accepting new patients http://www.samhsa.gov/medication-assisted-treatment/physician-program-data/treatment-physician-locator

 Buprenorphine Matching System - TreatmentMatch.org:

-Not all eligible physicians are on the government locator (only about 14,726) and many who are listed are not currently accepting new patients.
+Not all eligible physicians are on the government locator and many who are listed are not currently accepting new patients.
 So finding one near you could be tough in some areas.
-Making things even harder and more unfair, each doctor is limited by law to only helping 30 patients at any one time during the first year of certification and only up to 100 after that.
+Making things even harder and more unfair, each doctor is limited by law to only helping 30 patients at any one time during the first year of certification and up to 100 (or sometimes 275) after that.
 If that didn’t make it hard enough, many doctors don’t accept insurance for addiction treatment even though most insurers now reimburse for it.
 You can file your own claim directly and overcome this in some cases.
 To help, NAABT.org created a matching system.
-Patients apply anonymously, emails go out to area doctors, and doctors then respond when they have openings.
+Patients apply anonymously, emails go out to participating area doctors who respond when they have openings.
 Many of the doctors that participate in this program are not on the public locator list.
 Patients have used this when they were unable to find a doctor on the list, or when searching after business hours, doctors have responded at all times of the day or night, on weekends, and holidays.
 It has also been useful when locating a doctor that does accept insurance or can also treat a co-occurring illness.
-Over 57,224 patients have been connected to physicians using the matching system.
+Over 107,000 patients have used TreatmentMatch.

 Buprenorphine Clinical studies: